AdaCore/gnatstudio/docs/users_guide/navigation.rst

 Navigating with hyperlinks
 ==========================

-When the :kbd:`Control` key is pressed and you start moving the mouse, entities in the editors under the mouse cursor become hyperlinks and the mouse cursor aspect changes.
+When you press the :kbd:`Control` key and start moving the mouse, entities in the editors under the pointer become hyperlinks and the form of the pointer changes.

-Left-clicking on a reference to an entity will open a source editor on the declaration of this entity, and left-clicking on an entity declaration will open an editor on the implementation of this entity.

-Left-clicking on the Ada declaration of a subprogram imported from C will open a source editor on the definition of the corresponding C entity.
+Left-clicking on a reference to an entity opens a source editor on the declaration of the entity and left-clicking on an entity declaration opens an editor on the implementation of the entity.
+Left-clicking on the Ada declaration of a subprogram imported from C opens a source editor on the definition of the corresponding C entity.
 This capability requires support for cross-references.

-Clicking with the middle button on either a reference to an entity or the declaration of an entity will jump directly to the implementation or type completion) of this entity.
+Middle-clicking on either a reference to an entity or the declaration of an entity jumps to the implementation (or type completion) of the entity.

-Note that for efficiency, GPS may create hyperlinks for some entities which have no associated cross reference.
-In this case, clicking will have no effect, even though an hyperlink may have been displayed.
+For efficiency, GPS may create hyperlinks for some entities which have no associated cross reference.
+In this case, clicking has no effect even though an hyperlink may have been displayed.

 .. index:: preferences; general --> hyper links

 This behavior is controlled by the :menuselection:`General --> Hyper links` preference.

 .. index:: dispatching